ACCA vs CPA: Differences & Career Prospects | Zell Education

 Course Duration for ACCA vs. CPA

 Completion of the ACCA course can take up to three to four years.
-However, this duration can vary depending on how fast you can take up the syllabus or have any prior experience.
+However, this duration can vary depending on how fast you can take up the syllabus or if you have any prior experience.

 Recognition